By Adenike Lucas

 Nigerians went to the polls in 2015 to elect a new President.
 They voted for President Muhammadu Buhari on the basis of change and the promise to kill corruption.

 But for over a year, staff members at the Economic and Financial Crimes Commission, EFCC, have exposed horrid details of their corrupt boss, Ibrahim Mustafa Magu.

 In a recent petition to the Senate, EFCC staffers accused the acting chairman of embezzlement.
-Mr Magu, whose nomination as 4th substantive chairman was rejected due to an indicting report by the state police, has been described as “deceptive” and a “liability to the corruption fight.”
+Mr Magu, whose nomination as fourth substantive chairman was rejected due to an indicting report by the state police, as being a “deceptive” person, and in the words of the DSS, the 53-year-old is a “liability to the corruption fight.”

 A former staff accused Mr Magu of benefiting from asset recovered by Abdulrasheed Maina, the former Chairman of Presidential Reform Taskforce Team, PRTT.